-When you hire a contractor, you do so in order for your renovation project to go smoothly and in a professional manner.
+When you hire a contractor, you do so in order for your renovation project to go smoothly and in a professional manner so remember that a contractor will need a surety bond before starting any jobs, find out more here.
 The idea is that the contractor has the skills, knowledge, experience, and equipment that you just don’t have, which is what will ensure the project turns out great.
 So, what happens when your contractor lets you down?
 Contractor disaster stories are unfortunately nothing new, and they may actually happen more often than you thought.
 Despite all your research looking for that ‘perfect contractor’, things can still go wrong, so always have a carpet cleaning service you can rely on to get new carpeting.

 So, if you have unfortunately ended up with paint spills and splatters on your brand-new carpet , here’s a look at what you can do.

 First Things First – Speak to the Contractor

 Before you find yourself getting too upset and panicked, the first thing you will want to do is speak to the contractor and explain the issue.
 If the job is still on-going, then this shouldn’t be as difficult to do since the contractor will probably be there anyway.
 Now if the job is done, and you’ve paid for everything, things can be a bit trickier.
 This is why you want to be sure you do a thorough inspection with the contractor before final payment is made.

 Take Photographs of Any and All Damage

 Regardless of whether the contractor is still there or has moved on to the next project, it’s also wise to take photographs of any and all paint spills on the carpet.
 You can then keep these in a file just in case you need them for insurance purposes.
 Most homeowners’ insurance won’t likely cover something like paint damage to flooring as this is really up to the contractor.